-You'll most likely start to see the first tooth pushing through the gumline when your infant is between four and seven months old, and each child may experience this differently.
+You'll most likely start to see the first tooth pushing through the gum line when your infant is between four and seven months old, and each child may experience this differently.
 One may have a tooth erupt without a parent even knowing it.
 Another child may become irritable, cry or wake up more often.
-Parents often note that their child starts to "drool more" or want to "put everything in their mouth" during this stage.
+Parents often note that their child starts to "drool more" or wants to "put everything in their mouth" during this stage.

 Symptoms of Teething

 Some babies can be fussier than usual when they start teething, often because of soreness and swelling in the gums before a tooth breaks through.
 These symptoms usually begin approximately three to five days before the tooth shows, and the symptoms can disappear as soon as the tooth erupts.
 The front teeth are the first to erupt at around four to seven months; the back teeth erupt between 18 and 24 months.
 Teething occurs until all 20 primary (baby) teeth are in place, around two to three years of age.

 Allow your child to chew on cold objects: A frozen washcloth (rolled up) or cold teething rings are popular choices among parents.
 Numbing medications are also used but can be harmful to teething babies, warns Health 24.